-You’re entitled to lifetime award of medical benefits, which will cover all of your medical expenses 100%.
+You’re entitled to a lifetime award of medical benefits, which will cover all of your medical expenses 100%.
 You should not be responsible for one penny of any of your medical treatment that was caused while you were injured at work.
-The other thing that you’re entitled to are what we call indemnity benefits or wage loss benefits.
+The other thing that you’re entitled to is what we call indemnity benefits or wage loss benefits.
 The wage loss benefits are meant to replace the lost wages that you’ve had because of your injury.
 If you are completely unable to work, we call that temporary total disability.
 For a temporary period of time, you are totally disabled and you cannot work.
 If that’s the situation, then you’re entitled to two-thirds of your average weekly wage prior to your injury.

 How to Figure Out Your Average Weekly Wage

 In order to figure out what your average weekly wage is, we look at your last 52 weeks before the injury, add up everything that you’ve earned, and that includes overtime, bonus, everything, and we divide that number by 52.
 You’re only entitled to two-thirds of it because you’re not taxed on any workers’ compensation benefits.
 If you think about it, about 30% of your check that you get every single month goes to taxes, either federal or state, you’re not paying that as a result of the worker’s compensation, so it only allows two-thirds of your average weekly wage.